What Are Factors That May Affect Breast Density?

 Yes.
 Changes in the breast during breastfeeding do reduce the accuracy of screening tests (like mammography or MRI).
 Unless the patient plans to be breastfeeding for more than one to two years and is at high risk, it is generally recommended to wait at least a few months after breastfeeding stops before resuming breast screening.
 Ultrasound is usually performed first if a patient is breastfeeding and there is a concern about breast symptoms.
 If a breastfeeding woman needs to undergo breast imaging, it is advisable to nurse or pump immediately before the exam.

 10. Do Black women have denser breasts?
+Do Asian women have denser breasts?
+Do Hispanic women have denser breasts?

 References Cited

-1. del Carmen MG, Halpern EF, Kopans DB, et al. Mammographic breast density and race.
+2. del Carmen MG, Halpern EF, Kopans DB, et al. Mammographic breast density and race.
 AJR Am J Roentgenol 2007; 188:1147-1150

-2. McCarthy AM, Keller BM, Pantalone LM, et al. Racial differences in quantitative measures of area and volumetric breast density.
+3. McCarthy AM, Keller BM, Pantalone LM, et al. Racial differences in quantitative measures of area and volumetric breast density.
 J Natl Cancer Inst 2016; 108

 11. Are there any special considerations for screening of Black or Hispanic women?

-Black women are more likely to have disease-causing mutations in BRCA.
+Black women are more likely to have disease-causing variants (mutations) in BRCA.
 The American College of Radiology recommends Black women be evaluated in a high-risk program by age 30, even in the absence of family history [1].
 Further, it is more important for Black women and Hispanic women to start screening at least by age 40 as peak breast cancer incidence occurs in the mid 40s, compared to peak in the early 50s for Caucasian women [2].

 References Cited